amardeep-SDE/devTinder/src/homework.md

  - Create GET/profile API and check if you get the cookie back
  - In login API, after email and password validation,create a JWT token and send is to user in cookie
  - Read the cookies inside your profile API and fined the logged in user
+ - userAuth Middleware
+ - add the userAuth middleware in profile API and a new sendConnectionRequest API
+ - Set the expiry of JWT token and cookies to 7 days
+ - Create userSchema method to getJWT()
+ - Create userSchema method to comparePassword(passwordInputByUser)